-Beyond its ecclesiastical and institutional side, the quarter also has a residential and commercial.
-Its residents are a combination Arab Christians and foreign clerics.
-Many of the neighborhoods buildings were constructed in the 19th century, but the Christian presence in the quarter dates back to the early Arab Period when Muslim rulers guaranteed the protection of Christians in the areas immediately adjacent to the Church of the Holy Sepulcher.
+Beyond its ecclesiastical and institutional side, the quarter also has residential and commercial buildings.
+Its residents are a combination of Arabs, Christians, and foreign clerics.
+Many of the neighborhood buildings were constructed in the 19th century, but the Christian presence in the quarter dates back to the early Arab Period when Muslim rulers guaranteed the protection of Christians in the areas immediately adjacent to the Church of the Holy Sepulcher.

-Experiencing the diversity of Jerusalem’s Christian community can be further enriched by standing near the tomb in the Church of the Holy Sepulcher at 13:00, when different denominations perform an incense waiving ritual or by visiting the Armenian Cathedral of St. James between 15:00 – 15:30 to observe the prayers and procession.
+Experiencing the diversity of Jerusalem’s Christian community can be further enriched by standing near the tomb in the Church of the Holy Sepulcher at one o’clock in the afternoon, when different denominations perform an incense waiving ritual or by visiting the Armenian Cathedral of St. James between 3 to 3:30 in the afternoon to observe the prayers and procession.
 Pink limestone signs with Greek inscriptions over entryways, often lead to residential courtyards, which also house tiny little churches and monasteries.
 If you’re not shy, duck inside, you may find a whitewashed compound that looks like a little island of Greece in Jerusalem.

 See also this gallery of a recent street event – Jerusalem Knights.